jpduarteeecs/hardwaremakers/labs_sp17/introduction/intro.md

 ### Run Examples

 In the Arduino IDE, go to "Files", "Examples", "Redbear_Duo", "Basics" and then try Blink and RGB examples.
+Note that before loading a code, you need to select, in "Tools", RedBear Duo board, and then in "Tools" as well, select a serial port.

 ## Create github account